seb-mueller/snakemake-bisulfite/README.md

 # snakemake-bisulfite
 Pipeline for BS-Seq data based on snakemake

-# Automated workflow for small RNA sequence data
+# Automated workflow for WGBS data
-Snakemake workflow for processing small RNA-seq libaries produced by Illumina small sequencing kits.
+Snakemake workflow for processing BS-seq libaries produced by Illumina bisulfite sequencing kits.

 # Requirments
 - demultiplex fastq files in located in `data` directory.
 They need to be in the form `{sample}_R1.fastq.gz`